 Potential benefit to people with diabetes

-The study will reveal two very important things that could be immediately relevant for people with diabetes.
-Firstly, it will show whether or not people with recurrent high blood glucose levels who experience hypos are vulnerable to brain damage.
-This is particularly a problem in children whose developing brain is even more vulnerable than an adult’s brain.
-Secondly, it could reveal a way of improving the defence systems in the brain to help prevent these changes, which could lead to a potential new therapy to help protect people with diabetes from this kind of damage.
+Secondly, it could reveal a way of improving the defence systems in the brain to help prevent these changes.
+In the future, this could lead to a new therapies to help protect people with diabetes from this kind of damage.